openebs-archive/openebs-docs/docs/cockroach.md

 openebs-snapshot-promoter   volumesnapshot.external-storage.k8s.io/snapshot-promoter15h
 standard (default)          kubernetes.io/gce-pd                                    15h
 ```

-You can apply the CockroachDB YAMLs from the OpenEBS repository using the following commands.

 Create a YAML file named *cockroachdb-sts.yaml* and copy the following sample YAML of cockroach DB to the created file.